 verb (used with object), min·i·mized, min·i·miz·ing.

-Examples from the Web for minimization
+Example sentences from the Web for minimize

 He was not part of the conspiracy aimed at the minimization of Cressy, the scholar.Gargoyles|Ben Hecht